mtg84/learncpp/01_basicSyntax/README.md

 In this context ```*``` is called the <b>pointer dereference operator</b>.
 It is used to get at the value pointed to by a pointer.

+## References

+There is no need to dereference a reference.
+No special punctuation required.
+The value of the reference is always the value of the referred variable.

+Once the reference is defined it can be changed.
+When I change the value of the reference I am not changing that, I am changing the value of the referred variable.

+So, a reference is not even really a variable, it is really just a trick of syntax.
+It is an entry in the namespace without any value of its own.

+<b>It is recommended to declare a reference with the const modifier</b>.